lexpk/Computer-Aided-Verification-UE/readme.md

 This repository contains the code for the 2024 SS UE Computer Aided Verification at TU Wien.
 You will find 3 exercises in their respective folders.
-The overarching goal is the implementation of a bounded model checker for Linear Temporal Logic (LTL) specifications.
+The overarching goal is the implementation of a bounded model checker for Linear Temporal Logic (LTL).

 ## 1. Setup